FAQs

 ANIMAL SAFETY

-Mad Cow Disease was the most well-known transmissible spongiform encephalopathy (TSE).
-The disease was a problem 20-30 Years ago.
-It was caused by the intra-species consumption of the brain and spinal column, classified as specified risk material, which is consequently removed and does not re-enter the food chain.
-The contemporary animal protein industry has a wide range of measures and quality systems in place.
-They produce safe ingredients for compound feed.
+encephalopathy (TSE).
+The disease was a problem 20–30 Years ago.
+It was caused by the intra-species consumption of the brain and spinal column which is now classified as specified risk material and must be disposed of as Category 1 material.
+The contemporary animal protein industry has a wide range of measures and quality systems in place to produce safe ingredients for compound feed.

 The rendering industry takes a range of measures to do this: